knaw-huc/di-website/content/markdown/en/01_01_text-analysis.md

 - [Nederlab](https://www.nederlab.nl) (Meertens Institute) is an online portal for historical research on Dutch language, literature and culture.
 On the site, researchers can search, view, and analyse tens of thousands of Dutch texts.
 - [Republic](https://republic.huygens.knaw.nl) (Huygens Institute) stands for REsolutions PUBLished In a Computational environment.
 The goal of the project is to make all of the manuscript and printed resolutions of the Dutch States General (1576-1796) freely available online as full texts and page images.
 - [Globalise](https://globalise.huygens.knaw.nl) (huygens Institute).
 The NWO Groot funded Globalise project will develop an online infrastructure that unlocks the key series of VOC reports (c.
 4.7M pages) for advanced new research methods.
 Contribution: The project uses our text repository infrastructure as a hub to synchronise the collection, enrichment, and curation of historical text transcriptions.
+- [SHEBANQ](https://shebanq.ancient-data.org) (CLARIN-NL project) is a website to fire linguistic queries on the Hebrew Bible and publish them there.
+Thee underlying data is available as [dataset](https://github.com/ETCBC/BHSA) in text-fabric format.
 - CLARIAH (specifiek voor Maarten’s werk, core shared annotation services)
 - tba